 How practical is it?

-Careful revisions to the cockpit now mean tall adults will be much comfier in the MX-5 – with more head- and elbowroom than before.
-The cabin still feels narrow because of the high central transmission tunnel, but a set of handy removable cup holders, a lockable storage cubby, decent door pockets and a phone tray mean the Mazda can just about cope with all the usual gubbins associated with a longer trip.
+Careful revisions to the cockpit now mean tall adults will be much comfier in the MX-5 – with more head and elbow room than in earlier incarnations.
+The cabin feels narrow because of the high central transmission tunnel, but a set of handy removable cup holders, a lockable storage cubby, decent door pockets and a phone tray mean the Mazda can just about cope with all the usual gubbins associated with a longer trip.
 There's no denying the boot is rather small, with just 130 litres of space, but it has room for a couple of soft bags, and that space remains the same whether the fabric roof is up or down.
 The roof is a doddle to use, too, with a manual release, but spring-loaded action so you can fold it away in five seconds flat, one-handed.
-Rivals like the Mini Roadster do offer more boot space, but Mazda deserves credit for making the most of the space the MX-5 does have, while also shrinking its size.
+Mazda deserves credit for making the most of the space the MX-5 does have, while also shrinking its size.

 What's it like to drive?